AliceRoselia/Nebula.jl/README.md

 * Using the library and providing HONEST feedback.
 * Making request for features.
 * Making suggestions, advices, etc in one's domain of expertise.

+However, there are a few guidelines.
+* More general is better, even if it means more LOC or makes the code subjectively harder to read.
+* More performant code is better.
+Simple equivalent pseudocode belongs in the documentation.
+* Leverage existing ecosystem first.
+Don't repeat yourself.